ImNotStealth/Stellar/README.md

     <img src="/docs/Godbreak.png" width="75%" height="75%" alt="Godbreak"/>
 </div>

-*(Creajeux is my school's website, they post our games there too!)*
+*(Creajeux is the school I'm attending, they post our games there too!)*

 # Content
 So!
 Let's talk about what the framework actually has: